My FaceLift Review: Does It Really Work?

 So, if you’re looking to give a facial exercise device a try, are leaning toward its chin-to-breastbone placement, and are focused on a competitive price, My FaceLift seems to tick all the necessary boxes.
-Tristar also stands behind it with a 60-day refund policy, so you should have plenty of time to try it out before making a full financial equipment.
+Tristar also stands behind it with a 60-day refund policy, so you should have plenty of time to try it out.

 It’s important to balance the potential upsides by pointing out that Gnker’s device seems to offer identical functionality as My FaceLift, but comes with up to a 75% less expensive price tag.

 Furthermore, if you decide to give My FaceLift a try and are dissatisfied with its firming performance, you'll lose your initial $5 S&H per device as soon as you choose to request a refund.
 You'll also have to pay to ship your device(s) back to the manufacturer, which will vary greatly depending on your proximity to the East Coast.